by Jason Wasserman MD PhD FRCPC

 The keratinizing type of nasopharyngeal carcinoma is much less common than the non-keratinizing type.
 The tumour is made up of large abnormal-looking tumour cells that look pink because they are full of a protein called keratin.
 This type of nasopharyngeal carcinoma is usually associated with cigarette smoking or excessive alcohol consumption.
 Another name for this type of nasopharyngeal carcinoma is keratinizing squamous cell carcinoma of the nasopharynx.

-The basaloid type of nasopharyngeal carcinoma is the least common type.
+The basaloid type of nasopharyngeal carcinoma is the least common.
 The tumour is made up of large blue cells.
 Most basaloid-type tumours are associated with EBV, however, some are associated with other factors such as cigarette smoking.
 Another name for this type of nasopharyngeal carcinoma is basaloid squamous cell carcinoma of the nasopharynx.

 The diagnosis of nasopharyngeal carcinoma is usually made after a small sample of tissue is removed from your body in a procedure called a biopsy.
 The tissue is then sent to a pathologist who examines it under a microscope.